bsamot10/EuroleagueDataETL/euroleague_postgres_etl/README.md

   * API dependencies: _Header_, _PlaybyPlay_
   * Index column: _game_play_id_

 The _players_ table is created from the _box_score_ table and it is not directly dependent from the _Header_ and _Boxscore_ APIs.
-It is a small table containing the aggregated season stats of each player, and it is created once-off for all seasons.
+It is a small table containing the aggregated season stats of each player, and it is created once-off for all seasons every time the _box_score_ table is requested.

 ### Example 1 (default execution)